For information 410.787.4000

 • Health education, screening and prevention services

-Annually, Baltimore Washington Medical Center submits a report to the state of Maryland measuring the community benefit provided.
+Annually, University of Maryland Baltimore Washington Medical Center submits a report to the state of Maryland measuring the community benefit provided.
 These reports summarize the broad range of health services and support activities we offer to meet the needs of the community.